Driving professional excellence

 - Expand their international professional networks in the higher education sector

-The programme structure is available to view here.
+The programme is available to view here.
 Applications are now open here.
+The application deadline is 15 January 2026.

 Change Management and Transformation in Universities